-Note 1 – Summary section content generated from content in existing sections in the document.

 X.2 CDA-DSS Actor Options

 Options that may be selected for this Profile are listed in the Table X.2-1 along with the actors to which they apply.
 Dependencies between options when applicable are specified in notes.

 Table X.2-1: CDA-DSS – Actors and Options